orkunkaraduman/Lazy-Utils/README.md

 return value: _array of binary path founded in search path_

-## file\_cache($tag, $expiry, $subref)
+## file\_cache($tag, $expiry, $coderef)

-**fileCache($tag, $expiry, $subref)** _OBSOLETE_
+**fileCache($tag, $expiry, $coderef)** _OBSOLETE_

 gets most recent cached value in file cache by given tag and caller function if there is cached value in expiry period.
-Otherwise tries to get current value using $subref, puts value in cache and cleanups old cache values.
+Otherwise tries to get current value using $coderef, puts value in cache and cleanups old cache values.

 $tag: _tag for cache_

 $expiry: _cache expiry period_

 > &lt;0: _always gets most recent cached value if there is any cached value.
-Otherwise tries to get current value using $subref, puts and cleanups._
+Otherwise tries to get current value using $coderef, puts and cleanups._
 >
 > &#x3d;0: _never gets cached value.
-Always tries to get current value using $subref, puts and cleanups._
+Always tries to get current value using $coderef, puts and cleanups._
 >
 > &gt;0: _gets most recent cached value in cache if there is cached value in expiry period.
-Otherwise tries to get current value using $subref, puts and cleanups._
+Otherwise tries to get current value using $coderef, puts and cleanups._

-$subref: _sub reference in CodeRef to get current value_
+$coderef: _code reference to get current value_

 return value: _cached or current value, otherwise undef if there isn&#39;t cached value and current value doesn&#39;t get_